This post contains affiliate links; see my privacy policy for details.

 It’s been exactly one year since I published my first shampoo bar review.
-(Actually the first of all my sustainable product reviews!)
-While I’ve learned a lot in that year, and added a few brands to my original review, none had swayed me from my favorite – until this spring.
+(Which was actually the first of all my sustainable product reviews!)
+While I’ve added a few brands to my original review, none had swayed me from my favorite – until this spring.

 So I’m declaring a new winner in my ongoing battle for the title of Best Shampoo Bar.
 And the award goes to… The Earthling Co.!

-What’s to love about these bars?
-They smell great, lather up a storm, are reasonably priced, completely plastic-free, vegan, carbon-neutral…
+What’s to love about Earthling shampoo bars?
+They smell great, lather up a storm, are reasonably priced, completely plastic-free, vegan, carbon-neutral

 Blah, blah, blah.